JBassett/xbox-remote-power/README.md

-xbox-remote-power
+Home Assistant - Xbox Remote Power
 ======================

-**Please go to https://github.com/OpenXbox for continued development of this and much more.**
+This is a fork of [xbox-remote-power](https://github.com/Schamper/xbox-remote-power) with the specific intention of making a python script that integrates with [Home Assistant](https://www.home-assistant.io/)

-This is a little script that can turn your Xbox One on remotely.
-It works over both LAN and WAN, provided you have port 5050 forwarded to your Xbox One.
+This is a little script that can turn your Xbox One on from Home Assistant.

-If you're looking for a complete SmartGlass implementation, take a look at [OpenXbox/xbox-smartglass-core-python](https://github.com/OpenXbox/xbox-smartglass-core-python).

 ## How to use

+Download the `power_on_xbox.py` file from inside the `python_scripts` directory here to your local `python_scripts` directory, then reload `python_scripts` in Home Assistant.

-You need three things for this to work:
+You need two parameters for this to work:
-- Python 2 or 3 installed
 - IP address of your Xbox One
 - Live device ID of your Xbox One